miketheman/elgato.dart/README.md

 ## How?

-This project is written in [Dart][], and can probably be compiled on any platform that Dart supports (Windows, Linux, macOS) - I have a Macbook, so I've only tested it against that platform.
+This project is written in [Dart][], and can probably be compiled on any platform that Dart supports (Windows, Linux, macOS) - I have macOS, so I've only tested it against that platform.

 There's an [open issue on Dart][] about code signing, so downloading compiled